syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 {% endhighlight %}
 {% endtabs %}

+N>`ResourceGroupType` property value is `None` no resource view displayed in schedule even resource added using the `ResourceCollection` property in scheduler.

 ## Resource Grouping type in day,week,work week views.

-you can group the resource order by date or order by resource using the `ResourceGroupType` property of `SfScheduler`.
-If the appointments are not grouped based on resources the default value is Resource.
+You can group the resource order by `Date` or order by `Resource` using the `ResourceGroupType` property of `SfScheduler` in day,week,work week views.

-* Resource

-* Date

 ### Resource

-ResourceGroupType.Resource groups the number of dates under each resource.
+`ResourceGroupType` as `Resource` used to groups the number of dates under each resource.

 {% tabs %}
 {% highlight xaml %}